Last Updated on

 - Who are you?
 No, really, who are you professionally?
 How do you see yourself?
 More importantly, how do others see you?
 If you don’t know, now would be a good time to engage in an honest, objective analysis of where you are in the organization and where the powers-that-be see you fitting in going forward.
 Remember: When it comes to self-analysis, your ego is not your amigo.

 - Plan the plan.
 Once you’ve determined your identity in the organization, it’s time to decide what it is you want to do.
 What position is it you desire?

 - How do I get there from here?
-Can you see yourself clear to getting to the position you’ve set as your goal?
+Can you see yourself clear to win the position you’ve set as your goal?
 Like any journey, a clear sense of direction is essential to arriving at your destination.
 Map it out.
 What you think you need to know, to learn, to demonstrate, to do.

 - Remember, attitude is a critical component of how to get promoted.
-If you convey a sense of calm, confidence and a willingness to deal with the day on it’s own terms, no matter what arises, you will be seen as a positive force for the organization, someone who produces results, not someone who creates human capital challenges.
+If you convey a sense of calm, confidence and a willingness to deal with the day on its own terms, no matter what arises, you will be seen as a positive force for the organization, someone who produces results, not someone who creates human capital challenges.
 Volunteer.
 Roll up your sleeves and pitch in, especially if it’s not your problem.

 - One for all and all for one.
 Related to the matter of attitude, being a team player is a must.
 When trying to figure out how to get promoted, know that your bosses will want some indication of what a “promoted you” looks like.